The Client (1994 film): Awards and honors

-For her work in the film, Sarandon was nominated for an Academy Award for Best Actress and won a BAFTA Award for Best Actress in a Leading Role.
-For his work in the film, Renfro won for an Young Artist Awards for Best Performance by a Young Actor Starring in a Motion Picture and was nominated for a Chicago Film Critics Association for Most Promising Actor.
+For her work in the film, Susan Sarandon was nominated for an Academy Award for Best Actress at the 67th Academy Awards and won a BAFTA Award for Best Actress in a Leading Role at the 48th British Academy Film Awards.
+For his work in the film, Renfro won a Young Artist Award for Best Leading Young Actor in a Feature Film at the 16th Youth in Film Awards. and was nominated for a Chicago Film Critics Association Award for Most Promising Actor.

 Home media

-The film was released in DVD on December 17, 1997 and also in Blu-Ray on November 6, 2012.
+The film was released on VHS and Laserdisc in 1994.
+It was released on DVD on December 17, 1997, and also on Blu-ray on November 6, 2012.

 Adaptations

 The film spawned a TV series of the same name, starring JoBeth Williams and John Heard, while Ossie Davis reprises his role of Judge Harry Roosevelt.
 The show lasted one season (1995–1996).